 His idea was to create an elegant, multi-purpose, event space, making it the biggest venue in the region, to share The Canyon’s magnificent setting with the world.
 His journey started with an incredibly unique build.

 The Canyon’s main building, has had an interesting life!
-It was originally a restaurant at Highlands Motorsport Park in Cromwell.
-When it closed down and was going to be bulldozed, Hayden saved the building; taking it from it’s previous life and giving it a new lease of life.
-He moved the restaurant 22.5km, from Cromwell to the Canyon location, perching it on top of the hill overlooking Tarras Vineyard.
-It was a dramatic move, due to the size of the large building; road signs had to be moved and traffic cleared, before it finally made it to its new home.
+It was originally a restaurant at Highlands Motorsport Park in Cromwell called The Nose.
+When it closed down Hayden hatched a plan to save the building from demolition.
+He moved the restaurant 22.5km, from Cromwell to the Canyon location, perching it on top of the hill.
+It was a dramatic move, due to the size of the large building; road signs had to be moved, power lines lowered and traffic cleared with a team of 7 pilot vehicles.

-The buildings curved roof and natural colours, blends perfectly into its natural surroundings and from afar it is hard to tell the building is even there.
+The restaurant's curved roof and natural colours blend perfectly into the natural surroundings and from afar it is hard to tell the building is even there.
 Recycling and reusing materials are something Hayden is passionate about and he has carried this through the rest of the building.
 The bar has been built out of recycled pallets and the wastewater system is a natural system.

-Getting its name from the dramatic canyon next to the vineyard, The Canyon provides the biggest space in the region, for a multitude of events.
-It boasts connected spaces, with the cinema, outdoor amphitheatre, main building and pagoda through to the outdoors; it has a range of areas to facilitate any event.
+Getting its name from the dramatic canyon next to the vineyard, The Canyon provides a large space with an intimate feel for a multitude of events.
+It boasts connected spaces, with the theatre, entrance barrel, restaurant building and large outdoor terrace.
+There's a range of areas to facilitate any event.